Coder-World04/Complete-ML-Ops/README.md

 4. Complete Data Product Manager : https://bit.ly/3QGUtwi

 Leverage data to build products that deliver the right experiences, to the right users, at the right time.
-Lead the development of data-driven products that position businesses to win in their market.
+Lead the development of data-driven products that position businesses to win in their market .

 ------